Nexmo/station/_documentation/en/messages/code-snippets/messenger/send-file.md

 In this code snippet you learn how to send a file message through Facebook Messenger using the Messages API.

-For a step-by-step guide to this topic, you can read our tutorial [Sending Facebook Messenger messages with the Messages API](/tutorials/sending-facebook-messenger-messages-with-messages-api).
+For a step-by-step guide to this topic, you can read our tutorial [Sending a Facebook Messenger message](/tutorials/messages-dispatch/send-fbm-message).

 ## Example